-My name is Lucy Sumner and I am a fully qualified MBACP integrative counsellor working with adults in Leyland, Lancashire.
-My practice is online and by telephone which means I can help people across the UK.
+My name is Lucy Sumner and I am a fully qualified MBACP integrative counsellor based in Leyland, Lancashire.
+My practice is online and by telephone which means I can help adults across the UK.

 In 2014 I realised I wanted to do something different, I didn’t feel fulfilled in my career, I hadn’t found something I really loved doing.
 I’d thought about training to be a counsellor previously and looked into it again in 2014 and took the step to begin my training.
 And I am so glad I did!

 When I was training to be a counsellor, I attended hours of counselling myself.
 Every counsellor has been a client.
 I understand it is daunting to take that first step and contact a counsellor as I’ve been there myself, but to have that time once a week to say whatever I wanted to say, was really beneficial.
 It helped me to work through my own life experiences, and I understand from the inside, the value of investing in counselling with a well trained and experienced professional.
 I am human just like everyone else and I still have difficult times.